 What you can find using the regulatory index

-The regulatory index contains links from topics to the following ASIC documents:
+The regulatory index contains links from topics to the following ASIC regulatory documents:

-Media release and consultation paper links are sometimes included to provide regulatory context.
+Media release, consultation paper, news item and article links are sometimes included to provide regulatory context.

 What you will not find using the regulatory index